Stuycs-K/final-project-8-ful-perveza/WORKLOG.md

 Made most of a piece outline function, but has a small error when a piece spawns at the top.
 Need to fix it.

+### 6/8/23

+Made fix to piece outline, works well now.
+Need to finalize finishing touches during Friday and over the weekend.

 ## Arshan Pervez

 ### 5/22/23